Legal

 Frequently Asked Questions

-The directive is primarily aimed at consumer products (B2C).
-However, B2B services used by end-users (e.g., hardware terminals) may still be affected.
+The directive primarily targets consumer products and services (B2C).
+However, B2B services used by end-users (e.g., hardware terminals, kiosks) may still be affected.
+Additionally, public procurement contracts often require accessibility compliance regardless of B2B status.

-Companies with fewer than 10 employees AND an annual turnover of less than 2 million EUR are exempt from certain service requirements.
+Companies with fewer than 10 employees AND an annual turnover of less than 2 million EUR are exempt from the service requirements.
+However, if you manufacture or import physical products with digital interfaces, product requirements still apply regardless of company size.

 Related Articles